-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Data Protection Act 2018 Section 10 Section 251B Health and Social Care Act 2012 Common Law of Duty of Confidentiality Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Information Commissioner (ICO), whose contact details are given at section 8.
 Online Consultation, triage and booking - PATCHES PATCHES provides a service where patients can register with a GP, book appointments, have online consultations and communicate with your GP.
 Your consent is required to use the system, but information provided will, with your consent, be provided to your GP and become part of the medical record.
-PATCHES allows you to provide symptoms so it can signpost you to the most appropriate service using artifical intelligence (AI Triage) All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care PATCHES have a separate privacy notice for their activity as a data controller https://patchs.ai/privacy-policy Article 6 1(a) - consent of the data subject Article 9 2(a) - informed consent [Once data is passed to the GP, it is treated as part of the patient record - please see the patient record system.
-You have the right to: To withdraw your consent to this processing - this has the same effect as right to object; To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where:
+PATCHES allows you to provide symptoms so it can signpost you to the most appropriate service using artifical intelligence (AI Triage) All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care PATCHES have a separate privacy notice for their activity as a data controller https://patchs.ai/pri vacypatients/privac y-policy Article 6 1(a) - consent of the data subject Article 9 2(a) - informed consent [Once data is passed to the GP, it is treated as part of the patient record - please see the patient record system.
+You have the right to: To withdraw your consent to this processing - this has the same effect as right to object; To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.